planetoryd/notes/topk_autocompletion.typ

 - a deterministic finite automaton (DFA)—also known as deterministic finite acceptor

 - That means, a levenshtein automaton is a state machine that you feed a sequence of bytes, and it can reach a state of acceptance. #link("https://julesjacobs.com/2015/06/17/disqus-levenshtein-simple-and-fast.html")[see]

-- Fewnwick tree is a tree where you can add elements.
-The tree stores nodes in an array, and you can get sum of $[0,n]$ with $O(log n)$ time

 = Top-k completion